dominict/pythonteachingcode/README.md

 > This project requires some wiring as well as a RaspberryPi computer and associated peripherals.
 6. Web Page with Flask
 > This project requires that you install the flask module.
 After that, when you run it, it will create a web server on your machine and host your Python and HTML files in dynamic web pages.
+7. Data Analytics with Jupyter and Pandas
+> COMING SOON